playliga/plugins/README.md

 # Prerequisites

 1. Create a `generated` folder in the root of the project.
-2. Download AMX Mod X or SourceMod and their respective dependencies.
+2. Download AMX Mod X and Metamod and extract their contents into the `generated` folder.

 # Getting Started